thobbs/genartlib/README.md

 ### Project Template

-Under project-template/, you'll find the basic setup that I use for every new generative art project.
+Under [project-template/](https://github.com/thobbs/genartlib/tree/master/project-template), you'll find the basic setup that I use for every new generative art project.
 This is geared towards creating static images.

-I also wrote a bit about [my development setup and how I use it](https://tylerxhobbs.com/essays/2015/using-quil-for-artwork).

 ### Algebra